 Unfortunately, due to lack of time, I could only slightly explore Shanghai in the evenings, and a few short hours before my flight on the 8th day.

 How Visiting Shanghai Was Like

-Shanghai is very modern and advanced!
+Shanghai in technology is very modern and advanced!

 Still counting cash notes in your wallet?